In Metal extrusion, a cylindrical billet inside a closed cavity is forced to flow through a die with a fixed cross-sectional profile.

-Direct Extrusion, sometimes called Forward Extrusion is the most common type of extrusion.
-The process as shown in figure 2 below, begins by loading a heated billet (only for hot extrusion, discussed later) into a press cavity container where a dummy block is placed behind it.
+Direct Extrusion, sometimes called Forward Extrusion, is the most common type of extrusion.
+As shown in the figure below, the process begins by loading a heated billet (only for hot extrusion, discussed later) into a press cavity container where a dummy block is placed behind it.
 Then the mechanical or hydraulic ram presses on the material to push it out through the die.
 Then, while still hot, the part is stretched to straighten.
 This process is beautifully animated by Core Materials.

 Under direct extrusion, the high friction caused by steels at higher temperatures is reduced using molten glass as a lubricant while oils with graphite powder are used for lubrication for low temperatures.
-The dummy block is used to protect the tip of the pressing stem (punch or ram) in hot extrusion.
-When the punch reaches the end of its stroke, a small portion of the billet called “butt end” cannot be pushed through the die opening.
+The dummy block protects the tip of the pressing stem (punch or ram) in hot extrusion.
+When the punch reaches the end of its stroke, a small portion of the billet called the “butt end” cannot be pushed through the die opening.

 - No billet modification required

-- Can be used for both hot and cold extrusion
+- It can be used for both hot and cold extrusion.

 - High force requirement due to friction

 - The butt end left inside the cavity